Employment-based immigration

 The L1 visa helps companies transfer employees with skills and experience to the U.S.

-L1 visa requirements are fairly straight forward.
-You must be working for at least 1 full year for the foreign company before you transfer and the company must be active and real.
+You must work for at least 1 full year for the foreign company before you transfer and the international company must be active with revenue and employees to meet L1 visa requirements.

 What is the L1 visa?